Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Preliminary

 \begin{myAssum}[bounded domain] The set $\bigcup_{t\in[T]}\X_t$ is bounded such that $\norm{\x}_2 \leq 1$ for all $\x \in \X_t$, $t\in[T]$ and the parameter $\theta_*$ satisfies $\norm{\theta_*}_2 \leq S$ for some constant $S > 0$ known to the learner. \end{myAssum} \begin{myAssum}[bounded link function] The link function $ \mu $ is twice differentiable over its feasible domain.
-Moreover, there exist constants $ c_\mu > 0 $ and $ C_{\mu} > 0 $ such that $ c_{\mu} \leq \mu'(z) \leq C_{\mu} $ for all $ z \in [-S, S] $.
+Moreover, there exist constants $ c_\mu > 0 $ and $ \uppermu > 0 $ such that $ c_{\mu} \leq \mu'(z) \leq \uppermu $ for all $ z \in [-S, S] $.
 Consequently, the function $ m $ is strictly convex and $\mu$ is strictly increasing. \end{myAssum}

-\paragraph{GLM-UCB Method and Potentially Large Constant.} The canonical algorithm for the GLB problem is \textsc{GLM-UCB}~\citep{NIPS'10:GLB}, which resolves the exploration-exploitation trade-off with an upper‑confidence‑bound strategy~\citep{1995'Agrawal-UCB}.
+\textbf{GLM-UCB Method and Potentially Large Constant.} The canonical algorithm for the GLB problem is \textsc{GLM-UCB}~\citep{NIPS'10:GLB}, which resolves the exploration-exploitation trade-off with an upper‑confidence‑bound strategy~\citep{1995'Agrawal-UCB}.
 Under Assumptions~\ref{assum:bounded-domain},~\ref{assum:kappa} and an additional condition that the reward $r_t$ is non-negative and almost surely bounded for all $t\in[T]$, \textsc{GLM-UCB} achieves the regret of $\O\big(\kappa (\log T)^{\frac{3}{2}}\sqrt{T}\big)$, where the $\O(\cdot)$-notation is used to highlight the dependence on $\kappa$ and time horizon $T$.
-This bound is nearly optimal in terms of the horizon $T$ up to logarithmic factors.
+The dependence on the horizon $T$ matches that of the linear case, where the $\tilde{\O}(\sqrt{T})$ rate is nearly optimal~\citep{COLT'08:linear-bandit-ball}.
 The bottleneck lies in its \emph{linear} dependence on the constant $\kappa$, which is defined by

 where $\Theta = \{\theta\in\R^d \mid \norm{\theta}_2 \leq S\}$ and $\X_{[T]} = \bigcup_{t\in[T]}\X_t$.
 In the above we also define $\kappa_*$ to reflects the local curvature at the optimal actions.
 The linear dependence on $\kappa$ in \textsc{GLM-UCB} is generally undesirable, as $\kappa$ can be prohibitively large in practice.
 Notable examples include the Bernoulli distribution with $\mu(z) = 1/(1 + e^{-z})$ and the Poisson distribution with $\mu(z) = e^{z}$, for which $\kappa = \mathcal{O}(e^{S})$, growing exponentially with the parameter‑norm bound $S$.